20 of 21 Chinese miners rescued from flooded shaft - KRDO

 20 of 21 Chinese miners rescued from flooded shaft

 BEIJING (AP) — Crews have safely rescued 20 of 21 Chinese coal miners trapped inside a flooded shaft, with one still missing.
 The accident at the illegal operation occurred at about 11 p.m.
 Wednesday in Xiaoyi city in Shanxi province, a major coal-producing region southwest of Beijing.
 State broadcaster CCTV showed rescue crews bringing the miners out one-by-one after loading them into waiting ambulances.
 State media reported the local Communist Party chief and the city mayor were sacked following the incident.
-Police earlier detained six people and were seeking others in connection with the incident.
+Police have detained seven people in connection with the incident.